erfanslh/World-War-II-Aircraft/README.md

 - **AR placement**: place the scatterplot on a detected plane
 - **3D scatterplot** visualization of aircraft stats
 - **Filters**: Country, Role, State
+- **Axis mapping (runtime)**: users can assign any of these fields to X / Y / Z axes: ActiveSince, MaxSpeed, NumberOfBuilt, Wingspan, Length, Crew
 - **Details on tap**: open a card with aircraft stats (and image/model if included)

 ## Tech Stack